thingsboard/thingsboard.github.io/docs/getting-started-guides/what-is-thingsboard.md

 layout: docwithnav
 assignees:
 - ashvayka
-title: What is Thingsboard?
+title: What is ThingsBoard?
-description: Thingsboard key features and advantages for the rapid development of IoT projects and applications.
+description: ThingsBoard key features and advantages for the rapid development of IoT projects and applications.
 ---

-Thingsboard is an open-source IoT platform that enables rapid development, management and scaling of IoT projects.
+ThingsBoard is an open-source IoT platform that enables rapid development, management and scaling of IoT projects.

-With Thingsboard, you are able to:
+With ThingsBoard, you are able to:

  - Provision and control devices.
  - Collect and visualize data from devices.